-A behavior survey conducted periodically as part of the U.S. growth hormone study suggests that GH treatment may have positive effects on depression, obsessive-compulsive behaviors, and skin-picking in children with PWS.
+A behavior survey conducted periodically as part of a U.S. growth hormone study suggests that GH treatment may have positive effects on depression, obsessive-compulsive or repetitive type behaviors and skin-picking in children with PWS.

-• Improved size and appearance
+Improved size and appearance